 Ramadan in the UAE -What is Iftar & Suhoor?

 Iftar is literally the breaking of the fast, the meal taken immediately after sunset.
 This is a time for families to come together and eat a meal.
 Usually, an immediate snack of water and dates is taken before prayers, followed by a large meal.

-Suhoor is the meal taken immediately before sunrise and fasting commences for a new day, again many hotels also provide suhoor (often from as soon as plates are cleared from Iftar!).
+Suhoor is the meal taken immediately before sunrise, and fasting commences for a new day.
+Again, many hotels also provide suhoor (often, surprisingly, as soon as plates are cleared from Iftar!).